lutece-secteur-public/gru-plugin-gru/README.md

 To use encryption, the site has to contain a class implementing the interface `fr.paris.lutece.plugins.grubusiness.service.encryption.ICustomerEncryptionService` from the library `gru-library-grubusiness` .
 For example, add the plugin `gru-plugin-grukeydiversification` in the `pom.xml` of the site.
 The encryption is then enabled.

+## Authorization on customers

+To prevent the logged in user to access some customers, implements the interface `fr.paris.lutece.plugins.gru.service.customer.ICustomerAuthorizationFilter` and declare the implementation as a bean in the Spring context.

 ## Configuration

  **The Customer DAO**